ros-controls/ros2_control/doc/debugging.rst

 * Debugging plugins

   You can only set breakpoints in plugins after the plugin has been loaded.
-In the ros2control context this means after the controller / hardware interface has been loaded:
+In the ros2_control context this means after the controller / hardware component has been loaded:

 * Debug builds